What You Will Learn

 At County College of Morris, you will have access to equipment used in local industry and faculty with many years of industrial experience.
 The program applies to those individuals seeking employment after completing their two-year degree or those wishing to transfer into a four-year engineering technology program.

 The average starting salary for graduates with an associate degree in mechanical engineering technology is $48,000 – $56,000.
-Students are equipped for positions in the following: Project Coordinator (General), Test Technician, Production Team Leader, Mechanical Drafter, Computer Numerically Controlled (CNC) Programmer, Production Manager, Manufacturing, Engineering Technician, Mechanical Design Engineer, Quality Assurance (QA) Engineer, Computer Aided Design (CAD) Designer.
+Students are equipped for positions in the following: Project Coordinator (General), Test Technician, Production Team Leader, Mechanical Drafter, Computer Numerically Controlled (CNC) Programmer, Production Technician, Manufacturing, Engineering Technician, Mechanical Design Engineer, Quality Assurance (QA) Technician, Computer Aided Design (CAD) Designer.